 How many feral cats live in Israel

 There are about 39,000 feral cats in Tel-Aviv, which is one cat for every ten humans, according to a study by Tel-Aviv university published in let the animals live website.
-And there are about two millions feral cats in Israel, a country with less than nine millions.
+And there are about two millions stray cats in Israel, a country with less than nine millions.
 One stray cat for every four and a half humans.
 You see stray cats free roaming the streets all the time.

 Many cats were brought to Israel by the English during the British mandate, while Israel belonged to England, before 1948.
 They were either brought to eat mice and rats or because the English love cats.
 If they were brought as pets, then it’s not clear why they ended as strays.